sahilthakur3029/slc-lep-portal/README.md

 ### Public Routes:
 The routes available are divided into two categories.
 The first of which are public routes which contain forms open to anyone on the internet to access.
 They are described as follows:

-1.  **`/`**: This default page of the web portal that leads to the Intake Form.
+1.  **`/`**: This default page of the web portal that leads to the Intake Form of the application.
+This is where students are able to fill information about themselves so that they can be entered in the Language Exchange Program's pairing pool.
 2.   **`/timesheet`**:

 ### Protected/Admin Routes:
-The second category of routes, protected/admin routes, can only be accessed by authorized email addresses manually added to the remotely managed database for the application.
+The second category of routes, protected/admin routes, can only be accessed via Google OAuth for authorized email addresses manually added to the remotely managed database for the application.
 Any unauthorized accesses to these routes will result in a redirect to the admin sign-in page.
 They are described as follows:

 1.  **`/signin`**:
 2.  **`/adminhome`**: